NewTownData/koala-webgen/README.md

 - Easy deploy to FTP or AWS S3 + CloudFront
 - Data binding for auto-generated pages (e.g. product websites)

+## Usage

+To use the Koala for your project, start by cloning the template repository at https://github.com/KoalaSpace/koala-template

 ## Development

 ### How to run the project